krVVisty/FocusFlow/README.md

 - Aren and Callum refined the look and feel of the dashboard, ensuring visual consistency
 - Minor adjustments were made to fix local notes handling and test user interaction with the UI

+We encountered minor issues with storing notes, but these were easy to fix.
+Additionally, we attempted to implement a To-Do task list, but it interfered with the existing CSS design and couldn’t be integrated without adjustments.

 ### Back-End Development

 - Established the initial backend infrastructure